 We received this recipe from Andrew, one of our incredible Operations Coordinators.
 Here's what he told us about the recipe: A soup I started making for my family during Thanksgiving after years of asking to make something for the holiday.
-And since then, it's been a staple of our thanksgivings with family. "
+And since then, it has been a staple of our Thanksgiving celebrations with family."

 - 7 cups vegetable stock